MicrosoftDocs/Viva/Viva/glint/introduction-viva-glint.md

 ms.service: viva
 ms.subservice: viva-glint
 ms.localizationpriority: high
-ms.date: 03/24/2023
+ms.date: 03/08/2024
 ---

 # Introduction to Microsoft Viva Glint

-This article helps you to understand how Microsoft Viva Glint makes people in your organization happier and more successful at work.
+Viva Glint is a people-driven platform that provides visibility into the health of your organization and guides effective action.
+Viva Glint believes that ongoing, frequent communications to solicit and collect employee feedback is essential to an organization's success.
+Viva Glint offers engagement, lifecycle, and other survey programs as a way for customers to collect targeted, rich insights from their people.
+These insights translate into actionable opportunities to improve business.
+The world's leading brands use our programs to increase employee engagement, develop their people and culture, and improve business results.

+The [Viva People Science team](../../start/people-science-viva-glint) continually researches to update and add survey items and develop templates that study the core drivers that motivate people in the current world of work.

-First, watch this 4:30 video for an easy-to-understand introduction of Viva Glint and its people success methodology:
+## Watch this short video for a Viva Glint and Viva People Science introduction

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW17jMY]

-## Get started with Viva Glint

-Viva Glint is a people-driven platform that provides visibility into the health of your organization and guides effective action.
-The world's leading brands use our programs to increase employee engagement, develop their people, and improve business results.

-Great teams build great cultures, and great cultures fuel great companies.

 ## How does Viva Glint improve the overall health of your organization?

-With Viva Glint you can:
+Implementing recurring and ad-hoc Viva Glint survey programs helps your organization

-- Increase employee engagement resulting in overall business improvement.
+- increase employee engagement, resulting in overall business improvement.
-- Receive faster and more focused people insights in your organization.
+- receive fast, focused people insights.
-- Collaborate within teams and throughout your organization with continuous conversations.
+- collaborate within teams and throughout your organization with continuous conversations.
-- Predict opportunities and risk to business outcomes.
+- predict opportunities and risks.
-- Review data driven feedback to study employee success drivers.
+- review data driven feedback to study employee success drivers.
-- Translate insights into action and track the feedback progress.
+- translate insights into action and track feedback progress.